 - if you have completed the minimum of 5 doses of polio-containing vaccine, you should have a booster dose of polio-containing vaccine if more than 10 years since any previous doses.

-Review both the Immunisation and Alerts sections of each country page for information on vaccination and certificate requirements, and discuss with your travel health advisor if you are unsure.
+Review both the Vaccinations and Alerts sections of each country page for information on vaccination and certificate requirements, and discuss with your travel health advisor if you are unsure.

 - Pakistan and Afghanistan are considered the countries with the highest risk.
 But polio outbreaks do occur in other countries when the disease is spread amongst people who may not be fully vaccinated.

-- you can find out more information about these vaccines in the British vaccination schedule
+- you can find out more information about these vaccines in the UK vaccination schedule page